Colorful Minors: Introduction

+The second part of the first outcome is technically not necessary for the structural statement but serves as a pointer to this min-max relation.
+Moreover, the min-max relation itself also supplies a guarantee for the approximation of torso treewidth via the algorithm from \cref{thm_restrictiveTreewidthIntro}.

+Notice that \cref{thm_restrictiveTreewidthIntro} is optimal in the sense that the torso treewidth of segregated grids is unbounded (see \cref{lemma_segregatedLowerbound}).
+In other words, \cref{thm_restrictiveTreewidthIntro} can be seen as a min-max duality theorem for segregated grids.
+We remark that for the case $q=1,$ the torso treewidth of $(G,\chi)$ has been independently defined by Jansen and Swennenhuis \cite{JansenS2024SteinerTree} and by Hodor, La, Micek, and Rambaud \cite{HodorLMR24quick} under different names.

 It is easy to see that \cref{thm_restrictiveTreewidthIntro} is far from a structure theorem for $q$-colorful graphs that exclude an arbitrary planar colorful minor.
 This is in stark contrast to the $0$-colorful case provided by the Grid Theorem \cite{RobertsonS1986Grapha}.
-It turns out that, in order to fully describe the structure of $q$-colorful graphs that exclude a fixed but arbitrary planar colorful minor, we need the full power of the so-called \emph{Graph Minor Structure Theorem} (GMST) of Robertson and Seymour \cite{RobertsonS2003GraphMinorsXVI}.
+It turns out that, in order to fully describe the structure of $q$-colorful graphs that exclude a fixed but arbitrary planar colorful minor, we need the full power of Robertson and Seymour's \emph{Graph Minor Structure Theorem} (GMST) \cite{RobertsonS2003GraphMinorsXVI,KawarabayashiTW2020Quickly,GorskySW2025Polynomial}.
 The definitions necessary to state the GMST are rather involved and technical, for an in-depth explanation see \cref{sec_RainbowGrid}.

 We say that a graph $G$ has a \emph{$k$-near embedding} in a surface $\Sigma$ if there exists $A\subseteq V(G)$ with $|A|\leq k$ such that $G-A=G_0\cup G_1 \cup \dots \cup G_{\ell},$ $\ell\leq k,$ such that $G_0$ has an embedding into $\Sigma$ with $\ell$ pairwise vertex-disjoint faces $F_i$ such that for all $i\in[\ell],$ $V(G_0)\cap V(G_i)= V(F_i),$ the $G_i$'s are pairwise vertex-disjoint for positive $i,$ and for each $i\in[\ell],$ $G_{i}$ has a path-decomposition $(P_i,\beta_i)$\footnote{A \emph{path-decomposition} of a graph is a tree-decomposition $(T,\beta)$ where $T$ is a path.} of width at most $k$ such that $V(P_i)=V(F_i),$ the vertices of $P_{i}$ appear in agreement to their cyclic ordering on the boundary of $F_{i},$ and $v\in \beta_i(v),$ for all $v\in V(F_i).$ The set $A$ is called the \emph{apex set}, the graphs $G_i,$ $i\in[\ell],$ are called the \emph{vortices}, and the sets $V(G_i)\setminus V(F_i)$ are the \emph{interiors} of the vortices.